atanilson/Comp702_Final/README.md

 # **Land Cover Monitor System**

-This repository contains all the scripts and resources used in the development of the **Land Cover Monitor System**, including both the **model training pipeline** and the **user interface application**.
+This repository contains all the scripts and resources used in the development of the **Land Cover Monitor System**, including both the **model training** and the **user interface application**.

 ---

 ## **Repository Structure**

 - **`User Interface - Landcover-Monitor/`**
-  Contains the fully developed application, ready for deployment.
+  Contains the developed application, ready for deployment.
   For detailed deployment instructions, please refer to **Appendix D** of the main report.

 - **`Scripts/`**